 Before testing, be sure to log out of your administrator account so that you’re viewing the store as a brand new shopper would.

-Add the test item to your cart, then click or hover over the shopping cart icon to start the checkout process.
+Add the test item to your cart, then click the shopping cart icon at the top right or View Cart on the Add to Cart pop-up to start the checkout process.

 Review Cart and Preview Shipping

 On the shopping cart page, you'll see a list of items you’ve added to your cart, along with their total costs and quantities.
-Review the contents of your cart to ensure they're correct, and confirm that any automatic discounts were successfully applied.
+Review the contents of your cart to ensure they're correct.
+If you're using discounts and coupons, confirm that any applicable discounts or coupon codes are successfully applied.

-You can enter your basic shipping information to test whether your preferred shipping methods appear, but you'll also have a chance to confirm this later in the process.
+Enter your basic shipping information in the Calculate Shipping section to ensure your preferred shipping methods appear.
+You'll also have a chance to confirm this later in the checkout process.

 Not seeing any shipping methods besides "online delivery"?
 Check out our Shipping guide for configuration steps.